 What You'll Earn

-- Data Science and Decision Making Certificate from Cornell University College of Engineering
+- Data Science and Decision Making Certificate from Cornell Duffield College of Engineering

 - 140 Professional Development Hours (14 CEUs)